 The flexibility that independent midwives have with their antenatal appointments is undeniably, very beneficial for the women in their caseload.
 With NHS antenatal appointments, mothers-to-be only receive 20 minutes maximum to have an antenatal check, discuss concerns, ask questions and book a follow-up appointment.
 Being an NHS midwife myself, I can vouch for all my community and antenatal midwives by saying, we wish we had more time to answer all your questions and sit longer with you but protocols and policies say otherwise.
 Independent midwives run on their time, which means not only can they sit with you for as long as they can, they can meet with you wherever and whenever.
 For working mothers, antenatal appointments can be held in the evenings and on weekends, and these can be held in the home or in a more convenient location.

 Independent midwives are on call, basically 24/7.
 Whether women need reassurance at the crack of dawn or the late hours of the night, independent midwives can be contacted via email or phone.
 Women will usually be introduced to and cared for by two midwives who will be present at the birth to ensure familiarity and trust.
 Even if one midwife has to attend another delivery, there will be another professional who the woman already knows.

 It is crucial for me to recognise and acknowledge the fantastic work of my fellow NHS midwives.
 They work tirelessly despite the constraints, stress and endless fatigue.
 Nonetheless, I hope this has been a helpful insight into the benefits of hiring independent midwives.

-If you would like to find your nearest independant midwife, please click here to have a look in our directory.
+If you would like to find your nearest independant midwife, you can find your nearest independent midwife or doula on our website.